Plenty of punch from this small, practical electric van

 On the other hand, payload is limited by the weight of the batteries, and the diesel NV200 was already the worst small van for this when it was available.
 Still, the latest 705kg payload rating for the e-NV200 is at least greater than the 640kg max the Kangoo ZE can carry.

 Are there different versions of the Nissan electric van?

 The e-NV200 is the only electric van Nissan makes at present, and it comes in a single standard body size – unlike rivals that are available as short- and long-wheelbase models.

-That said, the e-NV200 does come as a two-seater panel van plus a choice of five-seat or seven-seat Combi van, culminating in a top-spec people carrying variant called the Evalia.
-The seven-seater has barely any load space, though the rear-most seats do fold up sideways above the wheel arches to make extra room when no required.
+That said, the e-NV200 does come as a two-seater panel van plus a choice of five-seat or seven-seat Combi models, culminating in a top-spec people carrying variant called the Evalia.
+The seven-seater has barely any load space, though the rear-most seats do fold up sideways above the wheel arches to make extra room when not required.